 Between 1997 and 2007 the trade cycle was more stable in the UK.
 However, the global financial crisis pushed the UK economy into recession during 2008/09.

-This refers to the average sustainable rate of economic growth in an economy.
-For example in the UK this is about 2.5%.
+The long-run trend rate refers to the average sustainable rate of economic growth in an economy.
+For example, in the UK this is about 2.5%.
 This depends on the growth of AS and productive capacity.